suxyu/archgw/docs/source/get_started/overview.rst

 Overview
 ============
-`Arch <https://github.com/katanemo/arch>`_ is an AI-native proxy server and the universal data plane for AI - one that is natively designed to handle and process AI prompts, not just network traffic.
+`Arch <https://github.com/katanemo/arch>`_ is a modular edge and AI gateway for AI-native apps - one that is natively designed to handle and process prompts, not just network traffic.

 Built by contributors to the widely adopted `Envoy Proxy <https://www.envoyproxy.io/>`_, Arch helps you move faster by handling the pesky *low-level* work in AI agent development—fast input clarification, intelligent agent routing, seamless prompt-to-tool integration, and unified LLM access and observability—all without locking you into a framework.